aknackiron/testdroid-documentation/xcode/ipa/index.md

 ![]({{site.github.url}}/assets/xcode/ipa/xc-copy-in-finder.png)

-The IPA package needed to uploade to Bitbar Testing is a zip package and it's creation can be automated and made part of a CI integration.
+The IPA package needed for XCTests in Bitbar Testing is a zip package and its creation can be automated and made part of a CI integration.
 Open a terminal and create the IPA.

     $ mkdir /tmp/Payload
     $ cd /tmp/Payload